wangzey5/TwoSix_Spring25/README.md

-# TwoSix_Spring25
-CMSE 495 group project for "Analyzing Public Feedback on Environmental Policies Using Natural Language Processing" for Two Six.
+# CMSE 495 Group Project: Analyzing Public Feedback on Environmental Policies Using NLP

-CMSE 495 is a final year undergraduate capstone offered to data science and computational data science majors.
-The class involves team projects with partner firms and organizations, and teams are tasked with developing and delivering a project for the partner through the course of the semester.
+This project is part of **CMSE 495**, the final-year undergraduate capstone course for data science and computational data science majors at Michigan State University.
+The course involves team-based projects in collaboration with industry partners, where students develop and deliver data-driven solutions over the semester.

-This specific project is a natural language project done for Two Six Technologies: "Analyzing Public Feedback on Environmental Policies Using Natural Language Processing".
-The objective of this project is to analyze public feedback on environmental policies using natural language processing (NLP) techniques
+Our team is collaborating with **Two Six Technologies** on the project **"Analyzing Public Feedback on Environmental Policies Using Natural Language Processing."** The goal is to analyze public responses to environmental policies using NLP techniques.
+To achieve this, we are scraping comments from climate-related documents in the **[Federal Register](https://www.regulations.gov/)** and storing them in **MongoDB** for further analysis.

+### Technologies Used:
+- **HPCC** for high-performance computing and database storage
+- **MongoDB** and **ChromaDB** for data storage, retrieval, and indexing
+- **PHATE** for visualization and dimensionality reduction of text embeddings
+- **Python** for modeling and analysis

 ## Installation